maji-git/mpc-docs/content/docs/manual/sync/_index.md

 ## Using MultiPlay's Synchronizers

-MultiPlay Core also comes with its own synchronizers for specific uses, you can read about it more in the [components category](/docs/manual/components/anim-sync).
+MultiPlay Core also comes with its own synchronizers for specific uses, you can read about it more in the [synchronizers category](/docs/manual/synchronizers/anim-sync).